 It brought with it a dance that was revolutionary: the Twist.
 In this dance, the couple ceased physical contact.
 As a simple result, it released both individuals to perform solo creative social dance for the first time in Western society.

 Various forms of dancing had been called or described as a Twist previously.
 One reference dates back to 1894.
 In the 1960s, the Twist was popularised by Ernest Evans (a one time chicken plucker, singing under the name of "Chubby Checker", an oblique reference to "Fats Domino").
 The initial recording of the Twist was published under the Philadelphia label from a song written by Hank Ballard in 1959.
 It was said to be a dance which black adolescents had been doing to medium and up tempo music in USA, described as "round and round and up and down".
 The record holds the distinction as the only Single ever to hit number one on the charts in the USA at two different times in two different years.

 The rise in popularity of the dance coincided with the switch of social dancing from halls with live bands to the Discotheques, at which only records were played for dancing.
 Discos were of course much cheaper to run.

 The Twist swept Western society, and the media showed Liz Taylor doing it, even Jackie Kennedy doing it in the White House.
-Indeed in April 1963, it was included in the Queen's dance at Windsor Castle to celebrate Pricess Alexandra's engagement.
-Clearly, at last women were liberated to perform creative social dance.
+Indeed in April 1963, it was included in the Queen's dance at Windsor Castle to celebrate Princess Alexandra's engagement.
+Clearly, at last, women were liberated to perform creative social dance.

 The view of a set of movement sequences as an alphabet of symbols is a necessity in the sign language used by deaf people and others.
 In a more popular form, body language has been described as a way of elucidating emotional attitudes and interpersonal relationships.
 This however depends on a culturally predefined alphabet of postures and movements.